microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 The following reporting adheres to the ARRIVE Guidelines 2.0 [@doi:10.1371/journal.pbio.3000411] for relevant items.

 ### Tomographic imaging

-For this study, we imaged all samples with different Bruker SkyScan X-ray microtomography scanners.
+For this study, we imaged all samples with different Bruker SkyScan X-ray microcomputed tomography scanners.
 An overview of the relevant scanning and reconstruction parameters is given in the text below.
 A table listing all the scanning and reconstruction parameters of all the performed scans is given in the [Supplementary Materials].

 #### Contrast-enhanced microAngioCT of mice using μAngiofil